How to Clean Artificial Grass

 During the summer months, you may find yourself needing to give your lawn a little more TLC.
-On a weekly basis, simply use a hose to freshen up the appearance of the pile or you could opt for our Artificial Grass Cleaner that can be used on all types of artificial grass, we also suggest regular brushing up of the pile as this will to stop it flattening and getting matted.
+On a weekly basis, simply use a hose to freshen up the appearance of the pile or you could opt for artificial Grass Cleaner that can be used on all types of artificial grass, we also suggest regular brushing up of the pile as this will to stop it flattening and getting matted.

 With this product, you can add that perfect fresh cut grass smell to your lawn all year round.
 This water-based cleaner can battle against a wide range of algae, fungus and bacteria and helps prevent further growth as well as giving it a good clean.